AlfieLockrey/The-AWL-Paul-V2-Keyboard/README.md

 ## Post Processing and other issues
 Depending on the encoder used and other variables related to the 3D printing of the encoder knob, the fitment may not be as desired (firmly attached to post but can be removed by hand).
 In order to fix this you can experiment with scaling the knob in small intervals (a 0.1mm to 0.2mm can be all the difference) or you can use a knife or hot metal object to slightly deform the internal hole of the knob to make it more or less firmly affixed.

+When printing the wrist rests they have been found to develop a taper - possibly due to the varying heat from heating beds from the top to bottom of them.
+Because of this, when magnetically attached they form an arch shape due to being thicker at the top than the bottom.
+In order to correct this and get the rests to sit flat on all the feet, some minor sanding is required to get a proper fitment.

+If cutting brims or generally cleaning up the parts, the filament/plastic may turn white or scar due to stress, for most plastics this can be corrected by quickly passing a flame over the corrected area - rremoving the discolouration and showing no signs of sanding, cutting or other deformation.

+Once again, if you have any questions or queries that haven't been discussed here or you think I should add then drop me a message on Discord at Alfie#6783. (don't forget the capital A)